austin020269/School_District_Analysis/README.md

 - Jupyter Notebook 6.1.4

 ## Analysis and Workflow
-Data for the math and reading scores were removed then we did the following:
+Data for the math and reading scores were removed then we created a new dataframe consisting of the district and school summaries to maipulte the following:

-Create the district and school summary DataFrames.
-Recalculate the top 5 and bottom 5 performing schools.
+- Top 5 and bottom 5 performing schools.
-Recalculate the average math score received by students in each grade level at each school.
+- Average math score received by students in each grade level at each school.
-Recalculate the average reading score received by students in each grade level at each school.
+- Average reading score received by students in each grade level at each school.
-Recalculate the school performance based on the spending per student.
+- School performance based on the spending per student.
-Recalculate the school performance based on the size of the school.
+- School performance based on the size of the school.
-Recalculate the school performance based on the type of school.
+- School performance based on the type of school.

 The Jupyter notebooks (Python code) for the above analysis can be found here: